holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.1.3 Don't Dispose of Assets

-While energizing your Role, you may not spend any money or dispose of any significant property of the Organization, nor may you significantly limit any rights of the Organization, unless you are authorized to do so by a Role or Policy with the explicit authority to allow it.
+While energizing your Role, you may not spend any money or dispose of any significant property of the Organization, nor may you significantly limit any rights of the Organization, unless you are explicitly authorized to do so.
 This even applies to property, rights, and other assets within Domains assigned to your Role.

+You can get this authorization by announcing your intent to spend in writing to all Circle Members of whatever Circle has the right to spend the money or assets you intend to spend, and naming the Role you're acting in.
+You must then allow a reasonable timeframe for them to consider the potential expense before proceeding, and any of them may block your ability to proceed by escalating the expense for additional consideration.
+Once escalated, a Circle Lead of that Circle may further assess and choose to reverse the escalation.
+After you've allowed reasonable time for consideration and no escalations stand, your Role gains control of spending the stated resource, but only for whatever purpose and within any parameters you've announced.
+From there, you may either proceed with the spending, directly authorize another Role to do so, or allow other Roles to further gain control using this same process.

+A Policy may change this process in any way, or directly authorize a Role to control spending of the Circle's resources without going through this process.

 ### 2.2 Responsibilities of Role Leads